ahmadajmi/learning-javascript/chapter2.md

   };
 }

-The preceding code is equlivant to this one function curly(){
+The preceding code is equivalent to this one function curly(){
   return undefined;
   // this code is not reachable